haukex/unzipwalk/README.md

     so you’d need to add an exception handler around your read() call to handle such cases.

 #### NOTE
 Do not rely on the order of results!
+But see also the discussion in the main documentation about why e.g. `sorted(unzipwalk(...))` automatically closes files and so may not be what you want.

 <a id="unzipwalk.UnzipWalkResult"></a>